 What can a quad screen tell you about your baby?
 Get the facts.

-The quad screen — also known as the quadruple marker test or simply the quad test — is a prenatal test that measures levels of four substances in a pregnant woman''s blood:
+The quad screen — also known as the quadruple marker test, the second trimester screen or simply the quad test — is a prenatal test that measures levels of four substances in pregnant women's blood:

 - Alpha-fetoprotein (AFP), a protein made by the developing baby